nimble-code/Cobra/README.md

   of the ./bin_... directories)

    $ cd src

-   depending on your platform, do:
+   and depending on your platform, do:

    	$ sudo make install_linux

      or

    	$ make install_cygwin

      or

    	$ make install_mac

 * add $COBRA/bin_... to your search PATH environment variable, matching